 Nothing is more central to Boston than the Common, the oldest public park in the United States and undoubtedly the largest and most famous of the town commons around which New England settlements were traditionally arranged.
 Dating from 1634, Boston Common started as 50 acres where the freemen of Boston could graze their cattle.
 (Cows were banned in 1830.)
 Latin names are affixed to many of the Common's trees; it was once expected that proper Boston schoolchildren be able to translate them.

 On Tremont Street near Boylston stands the 1888 Boston Massacre Memorial; the sculpted hand of one of the victims has a distinct shine from years of sightseers' caresses.
 The Common's highest ground, near the park's Parkman Bandstand, was once called Flagstaff Hill.
 It's now surmounted by the Soldiers and Sailors Monument, honoring Civil War troops.
-The Common's only body of water is the Frog Pond, a tame and frog-free concrete depression used as a children's wading pool
+The Common's only body of water is the Frog Pond, a tame and frog-free concrete depression used as a children's wading pool and spray fountain

 during steamy summer days and for ice-skating in winter.
 It marks the original site of a natural pond that inspired Edgar Allan Poe to call Bostonians "Frogpondians."
 In 1848 a gushing fountain of piped-in water was created to inaugurate Boston's municipal water system.